About Us

 Lifestyle & Wellness

-Rosalind handles the slower, softer stuff.
-Routines, books, beauty, the quiet things.
-Used to be a yoga teacher, then a nurse, now mostly a writer.
-Has the calmest energy of anyone you have ever met.
+Rosalind takes care of the soft, slow stuff.
+Routines, books, beauty, the quieter things.
+She used to be a yoga teacher and then a nurse, and now mostly is a writer.
+She has the calmest energy of anyone you will ever meet.
 Genuinely.

 How We Write